-‘Stranger Of Sword City Revisited’ Updated PS Vita Game Gets NA And EU Release
+‘Stranger Of Sword City Revisited’: Updated PS Vita Game Gets NA And EU Release

 The Playstation Vita game Stranger Of Sword City was recently updated and re-released as Stranger Of Sword City Revisted in Japan.
-Fortunately for international fans of the game, it will also be heading west as it was confirmed the title will release in both North America and Europe.
+Fortunately for international fans of the game, it will also be heading west, as it was confirmed the title will release in both North America and Europe.

-According to a written article by Siliconera, it reports that Experience Inc., the Japanese video game developer responsible for developing Stranger Of Sword City, announced that its updated version, Stranger Of Sword City Revisted, will be getting an English localization for the Playstation Vita.
-Experience Inc. released the following statement to the press about the updated game.
+According to an article by Siliconera, Experience Inc., the Japanese video game developer responsible for Stranger Of Sword City, announced that its updated version, Stranger Of Sword City Revisted, will be getting an English localization for the Playstation Vita.
+Experience Inc. released the following statement about the updated game.

 “From the present day, to the parallel world.
 Survive in the land of polar night!